mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 A number of IoT devices are connected via a low-power wireless network (e.g., a Bluetooth LE piconet) and need to talk to their parent cloud service to provide sensor readings or receive firmware updates.

 When end-to-end IP connectivity is not possible or desirable for at least some of the devices, one or more IP capable nodes in the piconet can be designated as ad-hoc gateways to forward sensor traffic to the cloud and vice-versa.
-In other scenarios, a less constrained node - sometimes called a "smart gateway" - can assume the forwarding role permanently.
+In other scenarios, a less constrained node - sometimes called a "smart gateway" - can provide the forwarding role permanently.
 In both cases, the gateway node routes messages based on client's session identifiers, which need to be unique among all the active participants so that the gateway can route unambiguously.
 The access network attachment is expected to change over time but the end-to-end communication (especially the security association) needs to persist for as long as possible.

 A strong requirement for these deployments is privacy: data on the public Internet (i.e., from the gateway to the cloud service) needs to be made as opaque as possible to passive observers, possibly hiding the natural traffic patterns associated with the sensor network.
 A mechanism to provide discovery of the proxy node to the rest of the piconet is also typically necessary.